microsoft/X-Mem/README.md

 	- Supports rapid addition of new benchmark kernel routines
 	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes

-Cross-platform: Currently implemented for Windows and GNU/Linux on x86, x86-64, and x86-64 with AVX extensions CPUs
+Cross-platform: Currently implemented for two OSes and architecture families
+	- Windows: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions
+	- GNU/Linux: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions, ARM (32-bit), ARM (32-bit) with NEON, ARMv8 (64-bit)
 	- Designed to allow straightforward porting to other operating systems and ISAs
-	- ARM port under development (currently implemented for GNU/Linux for 32-bit and 64-bit ARM)
+	- ARM on Windows currently not possible due to some incompatibilites and/or lack of support.
+This may be resolved in the future.

 Memory throughput:
 	- Accurate measurement of sustained memory throughput to all levels of cache and memory